-Based on management's assessment of the revenue recognition criteria, we usually recognize revenue from sales of our products to distributors upon shipment or delivery to the distributors.
-For our consignment arrangements with distributors, delivery occurs when the distributor pulls product from consignment inventory that we store at designated locations.
+Based on management's assessment of the revenue recognition criteria, we generally recognize revenue from sales of our products to distributors upon shipment or delivery to the distributors.
+For our consignment arrangements with distributors, delivery occurs and revenue is recognized when the distributor pulls product from consignment inventory that we store at designated locations.
 Recognition is not contingent upon resale of the products to the distributors' customers in either scenario.